miladDakka/2DLinearRegressionAnimation/README.md

 In order to run this code properly, you must import PyTorch, Matplotlib and NumPy through regular pip or conda installs (message me if you have any questions).

-It is very important if you want the animation to download install ffmpeg and to specifically point to the path where your "ffmpeg.exe" is located (see below, but replace 'C:\\ProgramData\\... etc' with your own file directory).
+It is very important if you want the animation to download and install ffmpeg and to specifically point to the path where your "ffmpeg.exe" is located (see below, but replace 'C:\\ProgramData\\... etc' with your own file directory).
 ```
 import matplotlib.pyplot as plt
 import tensorflow, torch